top of page

 Download Ndovu app from the app store

 Past performance is not reflective of future performance, and the price of units and the income may go down as well as up.
-In certain specified circumstances the right to redeem units may be suspended.
+In certain specified circumstances, the right to redeem units may be suspended.
 The Capital Markets Authority does not take responsibility for the financial soundness of the scheme or for the correctness of any statements made or opinions expressed in this regard.

 Investment involves risk.
 The value of investments and their income can go up or down and you may not get back the amount originally invested.
 There is always the potential of losing money when you invest in securities.
-Before investing, consider your investment objectives and Ndovu Wealth Limited's charges and expenses.
-Ndovu Wealth Limited’s internet-based advisory services are designed to assist clients in achieving discrete financial goals.
+Before investing, consider your investment objectives and Ndovu's charges and expenses.
+Ndovu's services are designed to assist clients in achieving discrete financial goals.
 They are not intended to provide comprehensive tax advice or financial planning for every aspect of a client’s financial situation and do not incorporate specific investments that clients hold elsewhere.
-Past performance does not guarantee future results, and the likelihood of investment outcomes is hypothetical in nature.
-Not an offer, solicitation of an offer, or advice to buy or sell securities in jurisdictions where Ndovu Wealth Limited is not registered.

-By using this website, you accept our (Terms of Use) and (Privacy Policy) and (Data Protection Policy).
+By using this website, you accept our Terms of Use, Privacy Policy and Data Protection Policy.

 bottom of page